FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: Interfacing with the External MPI Library

 \subsection{Hiding Failures from the External MPI Library}

 The mpirun server processes in MPI libraries use system calls like poll and waitpid to check for process failures.
-Upon failure detection, libraries without in-built fault tolerance generally proceed to kill all the child processes.
+Upon failure detection, libraries without built-in fault tolerance generally proceed to kill all the child processes.
 We cannot allow this to happen, as it would invalidate our main objective of tolerating failures until all replicas of a process are dead.
 We, therefore, preload the external MPI's mpirun with a small proxy library when it is called from within our mpirun program.
-This proxy library intercepts calls to functions like poll and waitpid, stores their original outputs, and modifies the outputs before returning them to the user such that all process failure incidents are hidden from the external MPI's server process.
+This proxy library intercepts calls to functions like poll and waitpid, stores their original outputs, and modifies the outputs before returning them to the user, such that all process failure incidents are hidden from the external MPI's server process.
 The original outputs are only returned in the same order as they were obtained once the program either finishes or aborts due to all replicas of a process dying.
-We also use the intercepts defined for InfiniBand virtualization to hide errors that may occur for communications with dead processes.